meetoseh/backend/docs/README.md

   the rqlite database, except for db/README.md (if it exists), which may be used for any additional conventions within that folder.
 For example, the table `users` is documented via [db/users.md](db/users.md)
+- `diskcache/`: each file SHOULD be a markdown file describing something (or a set of things) in the disk cache, except for diskcache/README.md (if it exists), which may be used for any additional conventions within that folder.
 - `redis/`: each file SHOULD be a markdown file describing something specific in the redis database, except for redis/README.md (if it exists), which may be used for any additional conventions within that folder.
 All keys that are